magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-39747-->

-*  The image resizing process no longer stops for images in unsupported format.
+*  The image resizing process no longer halts for images in unsupported format.
 Previously, when `catalog:images:resize` encountered an unsupported image format, the process stopped and Magento displayed this error: `bin/magento catalog:images:resize Unsupported image format`.

 <!--- MC-38156-->